-In the Republic of Albania, the responsible institution for enforcing the state policy in the field of state export control is the State Export Control Authority (AKSHE), which acts in cooperation with ministries and other state entities responsible for export control.
+In the Republic of Albania, the responsible institution for enforcing the state policy in the field of state export control is the State Export Control Authority (AKSHE), in cooperation with ministries and other state entities responsible for export control.
 Other state bodies, such as diplomatic and consular offices of the Republic of Albania abroad, may be engaged in the process of controlling the export upon obtaining the consent from a responsible institution.

-AKSHE is the central institution under the Ministry of Defense.
+Albanian State Export Control Authority is the central institution under the Ministry of Defens.

-AKSHE is the responsible institution for enforcing the state policy over export, import, transit, trans-shipment and brokering activity for military goods and dual-use goods and technologies.
+Albanian State Export Control Authority is the responsible institution for enforcing the state policy over export, import, transit, trans-shipment and brokering activity for military goods and dual-use goods and technologies.